LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 {{< figure
 src="/img/pendulum-identification-theta.png"
 link="/img/pendulum-identification-theta.png"
-width="80%"
+width="100%"
-title="Identification - $\theta$ angle measured vs model" caption="$\theta$ angle of modeled pendulum is compared against free oscillation experimentation measured.
-The pendulum is released at $16.7s$ almost up side ($19°$) and let free to oscillate.
-The black curve is the measured reference.
-The blue curve is a model with a linear damping with $k = 0.4$.
-The red curve use a non linear damping function where a non linear term -1.1*$sign(\dot{\theta})$ is added to the linear whose parameter $k = 0.17$." numbered="true"
+title="Identification - experimental $\theta$ angle reconstructed from inertials sensors (wide grey curve) vs pendulum model (read and blue dashed curves)" caption="$\theta$ angle from free oscillation experiment is compared against two pendul models.
+The pendul is released at time $16.7s$ up side ($19°$) and let free to oscillate.
+The wide grey curve is the experimental angle reference reconstructed from inertial sensors.
+The blue curve is a pendul model using a linear damping with $k = 0.4$.
+The red curve use a non linear damping with the non linear term -1.1*$sign(\dot{\theta})$ added to the linear damping with $k = 0.17$." numbered="true"
 >}}